kaisermann/kaisermann/src/pages/resume.md

 # Christian Kaisermann

 I'm a Web Engineer with over a decade of experience, passionate about open-source, developer tooling, and crafting scalable front-end architectures.
-Currently, I work at Circuit Routing, enhancing the last-mile delivery experience by improving our front-end infrastructure and developer experience.
+Currently, I work at Spoke, enhancing the last-mile delivery experience by improving our front-end infrastructure and developer experience.
 I have a strong background in TypeScript, Svelte, React, and CSS, and I'm an advocate for clean, maintainable code.
 Beyond work, I'm a contributor to the Svelte ecosystem and the author of several open-source libraries.
 I thrive in collaborative environments and love sharing knowledge through mentorship and open-source contributions.

 [GitHub](https://github.com/kaisermann)
 <br>